One of the biggest questions I receive as a pediatric OT is, ‘how can I tell the difference between sensory and behavior?’

 5. When a child is showing a behavior to obtain what they want, they will usually avoid self-injury.
 Consider your own behavior.
 When you want something and do not get it, how do you react?
 You are reacting in a way that’s not dangerous to yourself, but in attempt to get attention or someone to give you something you desire.
 When a child is in a sensory meltdown, he/she does not consider safety since it’s a chemically driven reaction.
 She can also stop the tantrum after her needs are met.
 This is an important thing to note when trying to determine the ‘why’ behind a behavior.

 Want more information?
 Take my two hour course……..it’s research-based and effective for giving strategies you can use immediately to become aware of behaviors and sensory meltdowns.
 There are interventions to use after completion of the course.
-Over 200 have taken the course in the first two weeks and have given it 5/5 stars!
 If you’re a parent, I will offer a discount for you to watch.
 Contact me.

 TEACHERS and paraprofessionals we welcome you to take the course too!